-The School of Psychiatry works closely with our local education providers to ensure that psychiatric trainees receive the high quality training they need to go on to be excellent consultants.
+The School of Psychiatry works closely with these local education providers to ensure that psychiatric trainees receive the high quality training they need to go on to be excellent consultants.
 Our vision is to train compassionate, highly skilled psychiatrists able to lead and develop mental health services for the future.

 Why train for Psychiatry in the South West?

 We offer broad experience of psychiatric training in rural and urban settings.
 We provide the full range of subspecialties at Higher Specialty Training level including General Adult, Forensic, Child and Adolescent Mental Health, Psychiatry of Learning Disability, Old Age and dual programmes in General Adult & Old Age and General Adult & Psychotherapy.
 We work closely with the Universities of Exeter and Plymouth, both of whom have their own medical schools.
-Each Local Education Provider also supports the training of F1 and F2 doctors.
+Each Local Education Provider also supports the training of FY1 and FY2 doctors.
 Psychiatric trainees are encouraged to become involved in student teaching together with in-house educational activities both with peers and allied professionals.
-Because the Peninsula is relatively small it is possible to move within the three Trusts to develop sub-specialty interests.
+Because the Peninsula is relatively small, it is possible to move within the three Trusts to develop sub-specialty interests.
 This is particularly relevant to trainees in years 4-6.